Geometrical and Mechanical Characterisation of Hollow Thermoplastic Microspheres for Syntactic Foam Applications: Microsphere Diameters and in-foam Distribution

-Analysis of the CT results was done using Avizo 9.70 software.
+Analysis of the CT results was carried out using Avizo 9.7 software.
 For each dataset, the microspheres were segmented to facilitate automated analysis.
-Segmentation is the act of assigning voxels to different labels intended to represent the phases within a material (e.g. the matrix and microspheres).
-Assignment is typically done on the basis of the greyscale value (i.e.\ density) of each voxel.
-Here, segmentation was achieved using the ‘Interactive Thresholding’ module in Avizo, to select dark (low density) features.
-Prior to segmentation, a non-local means filter was applied to reduce noise.
-The microsphere label was then cleaned using the ‘Fill Holes’ and ‘Remove Spots’ modules, to remove features smaller than the scan resolution (nominally 3~-~4 \texttimes~voxel size).
-The ‘Separate Objects’ module was used to split microspheres in contact into discrete objects; ensuring valid diameter statistics.
-Label analysis was then performed; giving positional and geometric data for each microsphere.
+Segmentation involves assigning voxels to different labels intended to represent the phases or features within a material (e.g.\ the matrix and microspheres).
+Segmentation was achieved here using a standard watershed-based method, similar to that presented in \cite{Weis2017}.
+Label analyses were then performed, giving positional and geometric data for each microsphere, in all six scanned samples.
+Features with an equivalent diameter below 5~\si{\micro\metre} were removed from the output, as these are finer than the scan resolution (nominally 3~-~4 \texttimes~voxel size).
+Similarly, segmented features with aspect ratios greater than 2.0 were discounted, as they are likely to be segmentation artefacts rather than microspheres.